Roberto Cossa: Life and work

 Cossa's successful adaptation of La nona into a film encouraged him to provide screenplays for his play El arreglo ("The Deal") and No habrá más penas ni olvido ("Dirty Little War") in 1983.
 Both were indictments of the problems of corruption and revenge in Argentine society.
 His theatre works became more prolific following democratic elections in 1983 and included Ya nadie recuerda a Frederic Chopin ("No One Remembers F.C."), a study in frustrating exile, De pies y manos ("On Hands and Feet"), a realist look into the effect of the dictatorship on one family, and Los compadritos ("The Poseurs"), a controversial review of the events surrounding the 1939 sinking of the Graf Spee.

 Cossa, in 1987, premiered what would become his most successful work since La nona, Yepeto ("Gepetto").
 A character study, it sets an aging drama professor in a love triangle with two students, one a young woman leading a charmed life with whom he becomes infatuated and the other an impetuous young man whom the teacher feels he must rescue from himself, despite his jealousy for the unabashed youth.
 The tension made Yepeto a hit in Argentine theatres and, starring Ulises Dumont, it ran for about 5,000 performances in the 1990s before its 1999 film release.

 Conferred the National Theatre Prize Argentina and the Public and Critics Prize of Spain, Cossa was appointed President of the General Society of Argentine Authors in 2007.

+Death

 Costa died on 6 June 2024, at the age of 89.